fido-device-onboard/uefi-ble-fdo/SPEC.md

 - User Equipment (mobile phone, tablet, laptop, etc.)
 - Device to be onboarded
 - Device Manager, such as a cloud hosted service

+## Limitations

+The following are known and accepted limitations for the minimum viable product:

+- UEFI does not currently support [802.3ad](https://www.ieee802.org/3/hssg/public/apr07/frazier_01_0407.pdf) link aggregation
+- Firmware configuration module is only able to apply firmware configurations that do not require a soft reset

 ## Deployment Sequence